SHI-Labs/Agriculture-Vision/README.md

 - <b>The test set is off-limits in training.</b>
 - <b>For fairness, teams need to specify what public datasets are used for training/pre-training their models in their challenge_ report.pdf.
 Results that are generated from models using private datasets, and results without such details will be excluded from prize evaluation.
 (Results using private datasets can still be included in the report.)</b>
 </b>
-The prize award will be granted to the top 3 teams on the leaderboard that provide a valid final submission.
+The prize award will be granted to the top 3 teams on the prize challenge leaderboard (closed on 4/20/2020) that provide a valid final submission.

 ### Teams and Methods